Fans for School Fume Cupboards

 Reducing fan energy consumption by up to 20%

 Fume Cupboard efficiency can be increased with the integration of EC polypropylene fans for maximum efficiency.
+Improving the energy efficiency of laboratory systems can contribute to the overall BREEAM status of a laboratory.
 Our EC range of corrosion resistant fans can reduce fan energy consumption by up to 20% without affecting performance.
 Due to the chemical composition of the substances used in schools and universities, the fume cupboard extract fans need to be able to handle the corrosive air without risk to the operation.
 Axair offers specifically designed polypropylene fans for this type of application as the material properties allow the fan to operate in the corrosive air stream.
-Learn more about reducing fan energy consumption in fume cupboards here.

 Why are SEAT fans suitable for education?